 - Demonstrates different types of effective teaching styles

-- Allows opportunities for both teachers and students to form a network of science and math learners that share a common experience and bond of learning in the AP Readiness Program
+- Allows opportunities for both teachers and students to form a network of learners that share a common experience and bond of learning in the AP Readiness Program